bschrag620/bschrag620.github.io/_posts/2019-03-13-bcrypt_and_the_magic_of_has_secure_password.markdown

 Because **has_secure_password** auto-magically creates a **password** attribute accessor for our model, that's exactly what the field name should be that our users are filling out.
 ![](https://i.imgur.com/ckE4RnC.png)
 ![](https://i.imgur.com/k8Kp483.png)
 As stated earlier, this also leaves the door open to doing it a wrong way, naming the fields **password_digest**.
-Oddly enough, this works.
-Let's see what happens though in `rails c` if that's done.
+Oddly enough, this won't raise errors but it does cause some other issues.
+Let's see what happens in `rails c` if that's done.
 First, the proper way:
 ![](https://i.imgur.com/B0LDdZb.png)
 Notice a new user was created and by simply saying **password=**, the users password became a jumbled, hashed mess in the **password_digest** field.
 Now, let's do it the wrong way:
 ![](https://i.imgur.com/p6cB41M.png)